 The first orders for architectural decorations came from befriended architects, Maria and Kazimierz Piechotka.
 On their commission, in the late 1950s the Rechowiczes designed the interior of a café in Instytut Doskonalenia i Specjalizacji Kadr Lekarskich, a centre of postgraduate medical education.
 Gabriel Rechowicz and the Piechotkas co-created a famous playground in the Bielany II neighbourhood.
-In 1960 Gabriel Rechowicz participated (most likely together with Edward Krasiński) in the works of a team called Miastoprojekt Stolica-Północ [Cityproject Capital-North] which prepared a project for an international competition for an experimental housing estate in Moscow.
-Except for Rechowicz and Krasiński, the team comprised the Piechotkas, Jerzy Baumiller and Jan Zdanowicz.
+In 1960 Gabriel Rechowicz participated (most likely together with Edward Krasiński) in the works of a team called Miastoprojekt Stolica-Północ (Cityproject Capital-North) which prepared a design for an international competition for an experimental housing estate in Moscow.
+As well as Rechowicz and Krasiński, the team comprised the Piechotkas, Jerzy Baumiller and Jan Zdanowicz.

 The most important preserved work of the Rechowiczes is the decorations in Dom Chłopa in Warsaw (currently called the Hotel Gromada), built between 1960 and 1961 by Bohdan Pniewski.
 The couple won a competition for the graphic design of the hotel.
 As Czerniewska writes:

-In 1962, Gabriel Rechowicz co-operated with Edward Krasiński on the interior design of bar Frykas.
+In 1962, Gabriel Rechowicz co-operated with Edward Krasiński on the interior design of Bar Frykas.
 It was located in the newly-built Supersam in Warsaw, a building designed by Jerzy Hryniewiecki (the construction was demolished in 2006, which sparked many protests among architecture lovers).
-When designing Frykas, Gaber decided to move away from his established, recognasible style and decided to exploit more ‘modern’ and geometrical motifs instead.
+When designing Frykas, Gaber decided to move away from his established, recognisable style and decided to exploit more ‘modern’ and geometrical motifs instead.

-Most of the Rechowiczes’ works were not preserved or survived only fragmentarily.
+Most of the Rechowiczes’ works were not preserved or survived only in fragments.
 As Hanna Rechowicz said in an interview for Wysokie Obcasy:

 Only pieces were saved, little fragments.
-When they started demolishing Dom Chłopa, the monuments conservator of Warsaw was trying to prevent the patio from getting plastered, but he was a little late.
+When they started demolishing Dom Chłopa, the monuments conservator of Warsaw tried to prevent the patio from getting plastered over, but he was a little late.
 They managed to destroy a part [of Rechowiczes’ mosaics – editor’s note] but it is nevertheless the largest piece of our work that survived.
-Supersam was also demolished, but Frykas was already turned into a McDonald’s in the beginning of the 1990s and nobody was protesting.
-I think that this happens worldwide – the difficulty of preserving an artistic interior. … A new owner comes and does things differently, which is mostly tantamount to destruction.
+Supersam was also demolished, but Frykas was turned into a McDonald’s in the beginning of the 1990s and nobody protested.
+I think that this happens worldwide – the difficulty of preserving an artistic interior. […] A new owner comes and does things differently, which is mostly tantamount to destruction.

-Gabriel Rechowicz had also been painting for his entire life, although he never presented his work at home.
+Gabriel Rechowicz also painted for his entire life, although he never presented his work at home.
 However, they were displayed abroad during several exhibitions, including individual ones, mostly held at small private galleries.

-Gabriel Rechowicz had been painting till the end of the 1990s.
+Gabriel painted until the end of the 1990s.
 His style was most suitable for children’s book.
-From the end of the 1950s till the 1980s he co-operated with Nasza Księgarnia publishing house.
+From the end of the 1950s to the 1980s he co-operated with Nasza Księgarnia publishing house.
 He also created illustrations and covers for magazines, including Kierunki, Zwierciadło, and Polska.

 After 1989 the Rechowiczes were largely forgotten.
-A portrait of Hanna Rechowicz, dating back to the 1950s and painted by Edward Krasiński appeared as a discovery on a small exhibition in Fundacja Galerii Foksal, accompanying the conference Awangarda w bloku (2007), devoted to the studio of Henryk Stażewski and Edward Krasiński.
-It used to be located on the last floor of a block of flats located in Aleja Solidarności in Warsaw and was re-opened as Instytut Awangardy [the Avant-garde Institute].
+A portrait of Hanna Rechowicz, dating back to the 1950s and painted by Edward Krasiński appeared as a discovery at a small exhibition in Fundacja Galerii Foksal, accompanying the conference Awangarda w Bloku (2007), devoted to the studio of Henryk Stażewski and Edward Krasiński.
+It used to be located on the last floor of a block of flats located in Aleja Solidarności in Warsaw and was re-opened as Instytut Awangardy (the Avant-garde Institute).
 The aforementioned portrait was also shown among other early works by Krasiński during the artist’s exhibition in Bunkier Sztuki in Kraków, curated by Andrzej Przywara (2008).

 Originally written by Karol Sienkiewicz, December 2011.
 Translated by NS, April 2017.